Categories

 I knew straight away that she was looking for some excuse that would allow her to give to my sister just about all their fortune, leaving me with just handouts, so to speak.

-As I was about to answer, I became conscious that my words were being carefully listened to by my Heavenly Father.
+As I was about to answer, I became conscious that my answer was being carefully “recorded” by my Heavenly Father.
 And I said:

 “Mother, I need the money for myself: I have nothing of my own, and there are so many things I want, I need to have…

-I am not going to look for such a scenario to happen, but if it comes my way, yes, I will give what needs to be given.”
+I won’t be looking for such a scenario to happen, but if it comes my way, yes, I will give what needs to be given.”

 And God paid attention!